iammohith/PD-Controller-For-1D-Quadrotor/README.md

 ### Technical Details

-The dynamic equation governing the motion of the quadrotor in the vertical (**z**) direction is given by:
+The dynamic equation governing the motion of the quadrotor in the vertical ($$z$$) direction is given by:

 $$
 \ddot{z} = \frac{u}{m} - g